The Versace Experience: Prelude 2 Gold

-The Versace Experience: Prelude 2 Gold is a promotional mixtape by American musician Prince, originally issued as a limited edition cassette and given away to attendees of the Versace collection at the 1995 Paris Fashion Week.
+The Versace Experience: Prelude 2 Gold is a mixtape by American musician Prince, originally issued as a limited edition promotional cassette and given away to attendees of the Versace collection at the 1995 Paris Fashion Week.
 The album was intended to promote Prince's then-upcoming album The Gold Experience.

 The cassette was re-released posthumously for Record Store Day on April 13, 2019, and released on CD, vinyl, as a digital download and for streaming through NPG Records and Legacy Recordings on September 13, 2019.

 Music

 The cassette was issued in promotion of Prince's 1995 album The Gold Experience and half of the included tracks are excerpts or mixes of songs which were later released on that album: "Pussy Control", "Shhh", "Eye Hate U", "319", "Shy", "Billy Jack Bitch" and "Gold".
 However, several were originally written for the New Power Generation's second album Exodus (1995), as well as his collaborations with Clare Fischer (issued as "the New Power Generation Orchestra"), and his jazz fusion group Madhouse.